Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

 You can install the Tanks Demo sample for the Input System package using the Package Manager, which has an example of an interactive rebinding UI.

-# …set up an action to specifically target the left-hand XR controller?
+# …set up an Action to specifically target the left-hand XR controller?

 Use this code: